mahmoudparsian/data-warehousing/syllabus/Data_Warehousing_and_BI_PROJECT/DW_Project_Guidelines.md

   ~~~

-4. **Star schema**
+### 4. **Star schema**

 * How to build your star schema, logic and rationale
 * Star schema description: FACT table(s) and DIM tables
 * BI queries and presentations: list of 5 queries in English and SQL
 * Tableau presentation
-	* Your recommendations based on 5 OLAP queries
+* Your final recommendations based on OLAP queries